Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Introduction

 \section{Introduction}

-In the past few years, Convolutional Neural Networks (CNN) have significantly prompted the development of many computer vision tasks \cite{he2016deep,long2015fully,ren2016faster,Bochkovskiy2020yolov4,liu2016ssd,lin2017focal}.
-However, the training of such models with millions of parameters requires a massive amount of labeled training data, such as MS COCO\cite{lin2014microsoft}, CityScapes\cite{cordts2016cityscapes} and ImageNet\cite{russakovsky2015imagenet} to achieve state-of-the-art results.
-At the same time, traditional object detection model is based on the condition of independent identical distribution.
-Due to the changing of scene, light, imaging angle and instance texture, object detection model do not satisfy the condition.
-It is obvious that the creation of such massive datasets has become one of the bottlenecks of these approaches, the datasets are accurately annotated, very expensive, time-consuming, and error-prone.
+In the past few years, Convolutional Neural Networks (CNN) have significantly prompted the development of many computer vision tasks, such as image classification\cite{cen2021deep,mahmood2020resfeats}, object detection \cite{tong2020recent,zhang2019hyperfusion}, etc. Ideally, the training datasets for CNN-based models should satisfy the condition of independent identical distribution.
+But due to the change of lighting, imaging angle, and instance texture in different scenes, it's impossible for the datasets to strictly satisfy this condition, which causes the problem of domain shift.
+Thus, the CNN-based models trained with the datasets from the source domain generalize extremely badly on the datasets from the target domain.

-With the development of the e-commerce logistics industry, logistics transfer is becoming busier and busier.
-The efficiency about the goods in and out of the warehouse is more and more important for the logistics transfer.
-This promote the development of automatic loading and unloading intelligent robots as shown in Figure.\ref{fig:1}.
-One of the most critical techniques for these intelligent robots is the detection of dense cartons.
-We have built a carton dataset SCD\cite{yang2021SCD} for carton detection, but the goods are diverse in different spots.
-So the carton datasets from different scenes are inconsistent in carton logo, color, texture, etc as shown in Figure.\ref{fig:2}, which means detectors trained by SCD can not satisfy the assumption of independent and identical distribution.

-To tackle the above issue, many researchers resort to data augmentation strategies to increase data coverage by utilizing available training data.
-Common data augmentation methods include random cropping, color jittering, random deformation, etc. However, these methods can only introduce limited data variation, so they improve the performance slightly.
-Recently, several works\cite{dwibedi2017cut,liu2020novel,tripathi2019learning} propose crop-and-paste data augmentation schemes for object detection \cite{ren2016faster,liu2016ssd,lin2017focal}, which is cropping some object foregrounds and pasting them into the target scene.
-However, these methods need to collect lots of object foregrounds with different poses, it is expensive and time-consuming.
-And the combination relationship of object foregrounds and backgrounds is complex.
-As a result, the augmentation samples may look unrealistic and hinder the model learning.

-Here, we propose a novel dataset synthesis method of replacing the foreground instance texture with the instance texture from the new scene to augment the datasets, the augmentation samples may look more realistic.
-And it is convenient to compare with the methods in Ref.\cite{dwibedi2017cut,liu2020novel,tripathi2019learning}, because our method do not need to collect variety of pictures for each kind of carton with different poses.
-As shown in Fig.\ref{fig:3}, our method involves four key stages:(1) label the images with our rules; (2) segment different surfaces of the carton to realize texture decoupling; (3) construct a complete contour for the surface of the carton, because the contour of the instance texture from target scene is complete; (4) synthesize images with Gaussian fusion method.
-We perform foreground instance texture replacement in CPLC scene, and all experiments are verified on models including Faster R-CNN\cite{ren2016faster} and RetinaNet\cite{lin2017focal}.